-I am an Assistant Professor of Planetary Science at the University of Tennessee, Knoxville.
+Greetings!
+My name is Nick Dygert, I’m an Assistant Professor of Planetary Science at the University of Tennessee, Knoxville.
 I use high-pressure, high-temperature experiments, numerical models and studies of natural samples to understand the formation and evolution of planetary interiors and crusts.
-My present focus is the Earth and Moon, you can read about my research here.
+My focus is the Earth and Moon, but as of late I am working on the thermal histories of chondritic meteorites and the dynamics of Mercury’s magma ocean as well.
+You can read more about my research here.
+Check me out on Twitter @NickDygert.